Gizra/Gizra-Way-Book/work_flow_with_clients.md

 # Work Flow with Clients

 Sales did their job.
 They worked hard to bring in a potential client and now we are at the critical point of finding out their needs and providing a price proposal.
-This is also where the clients interact with more of us at Gizra which is great but also a potential pitfall for misunderstandings.
+This is also where the clients interact with more than one of us at Gizra which is great but also a potential pitfall for misunderstandings.
 We want to avoid this and hence, the purpose of this section is to clearly outline who is involved and what documents we use at the various stages of our interaction with clients.

 Here is the outline: